darkwallet/darkwallet/README.md

  * You can do: "create new identity", choose same name as before and restore, this will upgrade your store (you will still need to re add pockets and addresses, contacts etc...)
  * If you notice strange behaviour after upgrading, you should:
     1. Restart the background process from darkwallet (from "manage extensions")
-    2. If that doesn't work: Clear DarkWallet storage, (from darkwallet settings), restart chromium
+    2. If that doesn't work: Clear Darkwallet storage, (from darkwallet settings), restart chromium

 We have been following this procedure since the wallet is under development without problems.